MasiatHasin/CSE715/README.md

+All data files except `Xz_merged.npy` have already been preprocessed and stored in the **"data/"** folder.
+Please download Xz_merged from [here](https://drive.google.com/file/d/17EtkZ3oHXpWW9D2GmNKRZ5acKC9iHfXb/view?usp=drivesdk).

+---

+If you wish to preprocess from scratch, please refer to the steps below.

 ##### Environment Setup

 1. `python -m venv env`
 2. `pip install -r requirements.txt`

-All files except `Xz_merged.npy` have already been preprocessed and stored in the **data/** folder.
-If you wish to do it from scratch, please refer to the steps below.

 ##### Dataset Download